isomerpages/sentosa-corp/pages/whistleblowing.md

 #### **1. Introduction**
 <div>
-    <span>1.1</span> <p>This Policy is intended to provide a platform for employees and external parties (e.g. consultants, contractors, suppliers and island partners) to report any wrong-doings, unlawful conduct or malpractices within or involving Sentosa Development Corporation (SDC) and its subsidiaries and proprietary club (SDC Group).
-Individuals can raise their concerns about possible improprieties without fear of reprisals or adverse personal consequences.</p>
+    <span>1.1</span> <span>This Policy is intended to provide a platform for employees and external parties (e.g. consultants, contractors, suppliers and island partners) to report any wrong-doings, unlawful conduct or malpractices within or involving Sentosa Development Corporation (SDC) and its subsidiaries and proprietary club (SDC Group).
+Individuals can raise their concerns about possible improprieties without fear of reprisals or adverse personal consequences.</span>
 </div>

 1.2 The concern raised should generally cover the following without limitation: